alejandrodmg/customer-classification/README.md

 ## Description

-This is an introductory example to class imbalance in customer classification problems.
+This is an into example to class imbalance in customer classification problems.
 It mainly focuses on using preprocessing techniques to solve the problem.
 In particular it covers:

 - Feature Selector
 - Dummy Transformer